angrybacon/doomsday-wiki/markdown/partials/matchups/show.ur.gameplay.md

 **Pre Doomsday**

-Sneak and Show is one of our hardest combo matchups, but we should still be slightly favoured.
+Sneak and Show is one of our harder combo matchups, but we should still be slightly favoured.

-Both ours and their deck share many similarities, but there are 2 very small but important differences.
-We play :card[Dark Ritual] and need only one card to combo off.
-This fact means we need less resources to combo and have to dig less for our combo cards.
+Both ours and their deck share many similarities, there are however 2 small but important differences.
+We have better fast mana in the form of :card[Dark Ritual] and we only need one card to combo.
+This means we need less resources to combo and we can use cantrips to look for protection rather than combo cards.

 In games were you can't combo safe in turn 1 or 2 the game can evolve into a staredown while both players dig for interaction.
-Discard can be very helpfull in situations like this.
+Discard can be very helpful in situations like this.
 But be careful, if you play a list with less cantrips, they will sculpt their hand better than you most of the time.

 In post board games they have two tricks up their sleeve, :card[Blood Moon] effects and Ragavan.
-Try to keep that in mind, but it's nothing match up defining.
+Try to keep that in mind.

 **Post Doomsday**

-After you resolved Doomsday only :card[Sneak Attack] can kill you. :card[Show and Tell] is very risky for them to cast, because it's just an Oracle cost reducer now, and if you should have no Thassa's Oracle in hand it atleast gives you another turn to win the game.
-A small trick they can use, they can put Sneak Attack into play with Show and Tell.
+If you have to pass the turn after resolving Doomsday, try to do so with available draw effects still in hand.
+This makes it risky for them to resolve :card[Show and Tell] on their turn.
+That way, only :card[Sneak Attack] can kill you in the same turn.